 Sign Up for Emergency Alerts

-Social media can play an important role in sharing information before, during, and after emergencies, and if you are active on social media it's a good idea to follow facebook pages for the City of Sonoma, Sonoma Police Department, Sonoma Valley Fire & Rescue, County of Sonoma, Sonoma Valley Hospital and Sonoma Sheriff.
+Social media can play an important role in sharing information before, during, and after emergencies, and if you are active on social media it's a good idea to follow facebook pages for the County of Sonoma, City of Sonoma, Sonoma Police Department, Sonoma Valley Fire District, Sonoma Valley Hospital and Sonoma Sheriff.
+You can also follow the Sonoma Sheriff and County of Sonoma on twitter.
 The City of Sonoma may also share information through Nextdoor.
 Due to potential delays in posting information, please do not rely on social media as your primary notification of a local emergency.

 In the City of Sonoma and the rest of Sonoma County, public safety vehicles are outfitted with Hi/Lo sirens, which offer a different sound than traditional sirens, and will be used to alert residents to evacuate.
 This 2-tone siren will only be used in an emergency to alert residents within specific areas of the need to evacuate.
 If you hear the Hi/Lo, it’s time to go.

 A key component of community preparedness is the extent to which its residents and businesses have themselves planned for what to do in the case of an emergency.
 Take time to review resources for disaster preparedness.
 The S.C.O.P.E (Sonoma Citizens Organized to Prepare for Emergencies) program provides guidelines and training for neighbors to work together to prepare for disasters.
 Contact Sonoma Valley Fire District for more information and upcoming S.C.O.P.E training dates.